allisoneto/pipnick/docs/basics.rst

 Using the Command-Line Script
 -----------------------------
-For command-line usage, you can run the `nickelpipeline_reduction` script, which provides flexible options for performing reduction.
+For command-line usage, you can run the `pipnick_reduction` script, which provides flexible options for performing reduction.